andrespineli/avalon/README.md

-# avalon
+# Avalon
-Avalon is a MVC PHP microframework for educational propouses.
+An MVC PHP framework with educational intent.
+Its purpose is the practical implementation of design patterns, application architecture concepts, and best software development practices.